Cain-Hughes/Homelab/Infrastructure/README.md

 For the operating system or hypervisor, use an SSD rather than traditional hard drives.
 In my setup, I installed a PCIe adapter with an M.2 slot and mounted a WD Black SN770 1 TB SSD, which provides excellent performance for virtual machine workloads.

 This configuration has served as a solid foundation for my homelab and supports future expansion as my environment grows.

+## Storage and Expansion Hardware

+### SAS Storage Array
+My server includes a full array of twenty-four 10K SAS drives installed in the front SFF bays.
+These drives provide a reliable and high-performance foundation for my storage pool.
+I am passing all twenty-four drives through the HPE Smart Array controller in HBA mode, allowing TrueNAS to manage the disks directly using ZFS.
+This setup gives me the flexibility to design my own vdev layout, maintain end-to-end data integrity, and avoid traditional hardware RAID layers.

+Running the controller in HBA mode ensures:
+- Direct ZFS visibility into all drives
+- Better data consistency and error reporting
+- The ability to utilize ZFS features such as RAIDZ, snapshots, and self-healing

+This configuration has worked reliably and provides the performance I need for my media-focused workloads.

+### GPU Acceleration
+The server is equipped with an NVIDIA Quadro P2000.
+This card is widely used in media servers for its strong NVENC/NVDEC hardware encoding capabilities and power efficiency.
+In my setup, it is available for GPU acceleration tasks such as transcoding within Jellyfin and other containers.

+Using the P2000 allows me to:
+- Offload transcoding workloads from the CPUs
+- Support multiple simultaneous media streams
+- Maintain lower overall system load during peak usage

+This GPU has been a solid addition to the system and integrates well with my current Proxmox and container-based environment.